The user accounts you create using User Forms by Toolset CRED never expire.

 Here’s how the premium membership purchase will look from the user point of view.

-After successful purchase (related order is completed) a new user will appear in the Users panel:
+After successful purchase (related order is completed) a new user will appear on the Users page:

 for example: Monthly – price: $10